-For purposes of scheduling, requests for annual leave, personal leave and compensatory time off will have equal priority.
+For purposes of scheduling, requests for annual leave and compensatory time off will have equal priority.

 Section 4.
-One elected officer or representative of a Union local unit may be granted one day of administrative leave per calendar year to attend a training program that deals with Memorandum administration.
+One elected officer or representative of a Union local unit may be granted two days of administrative leave per calendar year to attend a training program that deals with Memorandum administration, subject to management's need to maintain efficient operations.